IN-CORE/pyincore/README.md

     pip3 install pyincore_0.2.0.zip
     ```

-    The installation creates a folder called `pyincore` which is a Pyincore home directory.
+    The installation creates a folder called `pyincore` which is a pyIncore directory, and `.incore` folder in your HOME directory.
+    A message *pyIncore credentials file has been created at <HOME directory>/.incore/.incorepw* appears in the terminal/prompt.
+    The typical location of a HOME directory is `C:\Users\<username>` on Windows OS, `/Users/<username>` on MacOS
+    and `/home/<username>` on Linux based machines.

 **Windows specific installation notes**